sodiboo/niri-flake/docs.md

 ## `programs.niri.settings.layout.default-column-width`
-- type: `{} or attribute-tagged union with choices: fixed, proportion`
+- type: `null or {} or attribute-tagged union with choices: fixed, proportion`
+- default: `null`

 The default width for new columns.

 When this is set to an empty attrset `{}`, windows will get to decide their initial width.
-This is not null, such that it can be distinguished from window rules that don't touch this
+This is distinct from null, which represents that this particular layout block has no effect on the default width.

 See [`layout.preset-column-widths`](#programsnirisettingslayoutpreset-column-widths) for more information.